ahillss/ShadertoyCustomTextures/README.md

 * the "changes you made may not be saved" popup will now not be triggered when loading a custom texture over an existing texture
 * added support for audio and videos files
 * removed unnecessary tabs permission from manifest file
-* updated to manifest v3
+* upgraded manifest to v3